EN 9100 – Quality Management in Aerospace

-EN 9100 is based on the structure of ISO 9001 and is part of a family of standards that also includes EN 9110(“maintenance organisations”) and EN 9120 (“distributors and stockists”).
-These standards largely cover the requirements of:
+EN 9100 is based on the structure of ISO 9001 and is part of a standards series that also includes:

 - EASA Part 145